Tories ‘slipping from climate delay to denial’, Ed Miliband claims

 The shadow energy security and net zero secretary claimed the Prime Minister was willing to stoke culture wars on climate change, but that did not reflect the views of British people and risked damaging the country’s future.

-But the Conservatives claimed Labour’s plans to decarbonise the grid by 2030 – rather than 2035 as they have pledged – would see “costs implode” and raise taxes, while they had a plan to cut emissions in a “pragmatic way”.
+But the Conservatives claimed Labour’s plans to decarbonise the grid by 2030 – rather than 2035 as they have pledged – would raise taxes, while they had a plan to cut emissions in a “pragmatic way”.

 In a speech to the Green Alliance think tank, Mr Miliband warned the forthcoming general election was the most important on climate and energy the UK has ever had.